-Self Service: Manage Applications on University Mac Devices
+Self Service: Manage Software on University Mac Devices

-This article will help you complete the following:
+This article will help you with the following:

 Launching Self Service

-1. Click on the Spotlight icon at the top right of the screen (Cmd + Space).
+1. Click the Spotlight icon magnifying glass icon at the top right of the screen (or press Cmd + Space on your keyboard).

 Spotlight search with "Self Service" typed in and the Self Service app selected

-Self Service application Home page.
-The side menu has options for Home, Browse, Notifications, History.
-The Home page shows Featured items and a section to Browse.
+Self Service window with menu options for Home, Browse, Notifications, History.
+And homepage sections titled Featured and Browse.

 Installing Software